When to Perform CPR: 7 Key Situations You Should Know

 Why are the first few minutes the most important for giving CPR?

 The first few minutes are the most crucial for giving CPR because, during this initial period, the heart has typically gone into a state of cardiac arrest, meaning it has stopped pumping blood effectively.
-Without immediate CPR to manually circulate oxygenated blood to vital organs like the brain, irreversible damage can occur within just a few minutes.
+Without immediate CPR to manually circulate oxygenated blood to vital organs like the brain, irreversible damage occurs within just a few minutes.

 • When there’s a fire, the traffic gets dangerous, or a storm.